Ethiopia – Dec 21-Jan 7, 2023

 Day 10 Sat Dec 31

 I was picked up at my hostel at 07:00 for the start of the Simien Mountains trek.
-It is a long drive into Gondar and was taken to a street side shower place, waited 5 minutes for the hot shower, and this was paid by the guy working for the tour.
+It is a long drive into Gondar and was taken to a street-side shower place, waited 5 minutes for the hot shower, and was paid for by the guy working for the tour.
 I then had a breakfast of fuli, two coffees and a large bottle of cold milk.
-We eventually went up to the main road and were picked up to join the other four on the trip.
-It was a three hour drive to the start of the trek after stopping to register.
+We eventually went up to the main road and were picked up to join the other four.
+It was a three-hour drive to the start of the trek after stopping to register.

 Itinerary Ehio Backpacker Tours – 3 days

-I understood little of logistics of this trip.
-I spend some time packing only what I could carry in my daypack, but in the end, all our luggage followed us each day.
-Which was good as I definitely needed my sleeping bag.
-The other trekkers were Kelsey and Christina the Bay area, Magic from Saudi Arabia and Anna from Greece (she left after the first day.
+I understood little of the logistics of this trip.
+I spent some time packing only what I could carry in my daypack, but in the end, all our luggage followed us each day.
+Which was good as I needed my sleeping bag.
+The other trekkers were Kelsey and Christina from the Bay area, Magic from Saudi Arabia and Anna from Greece (she left after the first day.

 The road was within a few hundred metres of the trail and we walked on it three times, the last stretch for about a kilometre.
 Public buses were seen as well as some large trucks.

-I had one of those amazing meetups – a family with 4 kids living in Sudan that I had talked while waiting to board in Khartoum drove by in a land cruiser, stopping and chatted.
+I had one of those amazing meetups – a family with 4 kids living in Sudan that I had talked to while waiting to board in Khartoum drove by in a land cruiser, stopped and chatted.

-It started raining at about 3am and the tent I was in had no fly with water leaking in the front door and both sides.
+It started raining at about 3 am and the tent I was in had no fly with water leaking in the front door and both sides.
 I was awake when it started and put everything in my large pack and it stayed dry.
 Only the tour sleeping bag got wet.
-The tent was also too short and I had lie diagonally.
+The tent was also too short and I had to lie diagonally.

 After breakfast (pancakes and jam) at 7, we were off at 8.
 Today horses carried our luggage and I carried less than the first day.

 We eventually left the road and descended to the waterfall in a small rocky gorge, had lunch and rested in the sun for a while.
-It had little water in it and is not that impressive, falling about 15 feet onto a rock and pool.
+It had little water in it and was not that impressive, falling about 15 feet onto a rock and pool.
 It was then a long climb up to camp for night two.
-We crossed two small drainages and eventually reached the broad plateau covered with bunch grass.
-First reach two abandoned metal shacks and five “houses” below where the park rangers stay.
-The camp was another round metal hut with benches inside and out and fire in the middle where they cooked dinner.
+We crossed two small drainages and eventually reached the broad plateau covered with bunchgrass.
+First, reach two abandoned metal shacks and five “houses” below where the park rangers stay.
+The camp was another round metal hut with benches inside and out and a fire in the middle where they cooked dinner.
 Our luggage and the set-up tents were waiting for us.

 We saw a nice fox fairly close to camp.
 Lobelia is a remarkable plant with a palm-like trunk, long leaves and a massive flower stalk.
 It blooms only once, then dies.
 There was also a pine tree similar to bristlecone pine.
 Much of the trunk is dead but a thin strip of active tree nourishes small bunches of needles.
 3,800 m elevation.